the harsh sound of a duck

 goal: the region stretches farther than Africa, and its nations' interests are just as balkanized.

 Time (Dec 4, 2011)

 Not too long ago, wearing Chicago Blackhawks gear would earn you

 looks or jokes about being the last of the team's fans.

 Seattle Times (Jun 1, 2010)

-a gathering of the minimal number of members of an organization to conduct business
+a gathering of the minimal number of members of a group

 of four, the commission was unable to do even basic things such as approving public funding for presidential candidates.